Experiences from Agile Projects Great and Small

 This report identifies some of the important practices we have learned and specifically highlights examples from a number of different software development projects of varying sizes within this period and within the same organization.
 Main highlights of the talk are discussions about Team Practices, Developer Practices, Project Characteristics, Equipment, Tools and Facilities, People and Roles and Organizational change.

-Paul King leads ASERT, an organization based in Brisbane, Australia which provides software development, training and mentoring services to customers wanting to embrace new technologies, harness best practices and innovate.
-He has been contributing to open source projects for nearly 20 years and is an active committer on numerous projects including Groovy.
-Paul speaks at international conferences, publishes in software magazines and journals, and is a co-author of Manning's best-seller: Groovy in Action.
+Paul King, a member of the OCI Groovy team, leads ASERT, an organization based in Brisbane, Australia, which provides software development, training, and mentoring services to customers looking to embrace new technologies, harness best practices, and innovate.
+He has been contributing to open source projects for nearly 20 years and is an active committer on numerous projects, including Groovy.
+Paul speaks at international conferences, publishes in software magazines and journals, and is a co-author of Manning's best-seller, Groovy in Action.

 More About Paul »